So you’ve just launched your new business website.

 In an ideal world it would be great if you could have them both.
 But what if you could choose only one?
 Would you really know which option is right for you?

-So if you’re caught between two minds and not quite sure exactly what you want then this simple 3-point checklist will help you decide:
+If you’re still not quite sure then this simple 3-point checklist will help you decide.

 1. Do You Want to Promote Your Products and Services?

-A company news feed is, without doubt, a great way to spread the word about your products and services and build up awareness of your brand.
+A company news feed is, without doubt, an ideal way to spread the word about your products and services and build up awareness of your brand.

 It really comes into its own on eCommerce websites, where you can use it to tell visitors about seasonal products, special offers and new arrivals to your range.

-But you can also use it to announce news within your business, such as events, milestones and company achievements.
+But it’s also a great place to announce news within your business, such as events, milestones and company achievements.

-On top of that, it will also offer you greater scope for internal links to the core pages of your website – great for developing a strong connection to your proposition and also for your SEO.
+Moreover, news articles offer a lot of potential for internal links to the core pages of your website — which is great for developing a strong connection to your offering and also for your SEO.

 People come to your blog for a different reason.
-And anything that looks too salesy could potentially damage the relationship with your readers and put them off for good.
+They’re looking for informational content.
+And anything that comes across as salesy can alienate your readers and put them off for good.

-If you’re a large company with lots of interesting products, services and developments in your business and industry then it makes sense to go for a news feed first.
+If you’re a large company with lots of interesting products, services and stories related to your business then it makes sense to go for a news feed first.